How to get your visa for Vietnam? 4 things you need to prepare

 * Via a local agency - Visa upon arrival

 If you enter Vietnam on an international flight, your local Vietnamese travel agency can take care of the process so that you get an invitation letter that will allow you to receive your visa at the airport.
 Allow a minimum of 3 days for processing.

 + Price for a 1 month visa: 40 € or 45 USD (single entry) and for a 3 month visa: 80 € or 89 USD (single entry) and 130 € or 144 USD (multiple entries).

-* From a specialized organization
+* From a specialised organisation

-Be careful if you exceed the duration of your visa or your visa-free period, you will face administrative complications and will have to pay a fine of 25 USD per day of overstay.
+Be careful if you exceed the duration of your visa or your visa-free period, as you will face administrative complications and will have to pay a fine of 25 USD per day of overstay.